Instructor: Professor Howard Burpee

 Required Course Materials:

-Windows 10, and Server 2008 are suitable for classroom use.
+Server 2016 are suitable for classroom use.
 The

 used in the classroom.
 Link to recommended downloads page.